-Parquet flooring, or mosaic flooring, is a decorative style of flooring that uses geometric patterns of wooden blocks.
-In recent flooring trends, herringbone parquet flooring has performed strongly.
+Parquet flooring is a decorative style of flooring that uses geometric patterns of wooden blocks.
+In recent flooring trends, herringbone parquet flooring and reclaimed parquet flooring perform strongly.
 However, there are a number of parquet flooring types.
-In the Southeast, homeowners might encounter herringbone (single, double or triple), as well as the chevron and finger block patterns.
+In the Southeast, homeowners might encounter herringbone (single, double or triple), as well as the chevron and five-finger mosaic patterns.

 What is Parquet Flooring?

 While parquet can take a variety of forms, with triangles, squares and so on, some parquet patterns are more common in the Southeast.
 Firstly, the herringbone pattern which uses rectangular blocks.
 Often found in Edwardian and 1930s homes, a single-herringbone pattern is a regular period feature.
 However, double- and triple- herringbone can also be found in British homes.
 Next, the chevron pattern, which may be confused with herringbone at first glance.
 While chevron and herringbone share a zig-zag style, with chevron the joins meet at an angle rather than with rectangular edges.
 Lastly, five finger mosaic.
 Five finger parquet flooring is created by laying out ‘finger block parquet tiles’ five at a time.
 Popularised in the early-1900s, many homes in the Southeast feature this flooring type.

 History of Parquet Flooring

 The history of mosaic flooring is long and rich.’Parquetry’ comes from the Old French ‘parchet’ meaning small enclosed space.
 The classic early example of parquet floors are the ‘Parquet de Versailles’ which were laid in the Palace of Versailles in 1684.
 Since the 17th century, parquet floors have been used across a wide range of housing, from grand estates to the parquet floors found across Essex and the Southeast.